All JET Programme applicants must:

-- Be adept in contemporary standard pronunciation, rhythm and intonation in English and possess excellent language ability that can be applied accurately and appropriately; have ability to compose sentences logically.
+- Have excellent English language skills and have contemporary standard pronunciation, rhythm and intonation in English and possess that can be applied accurately and appropriately, along with excellent writing skills and grammar usage.

 - Not have declined a position in the JET Programme after receiving notification of placement in the last JET Programme year (exceptions may be made in cases where the participant had a valid, inevitable reason for withdrawing).

 - Not have lived in Japan for 6 or more years in total since 2005.